OpenMath/CDs/README.md

 * `build.xml` allows to run the html generation for [the OpenMath Web Site](http://www.openmath.org/cd), the other `*.xml` will probably be moved to the web site repository.
 * `lib` contains resources for the build

-To build the web site just run `make install` in the top dir, assuming that the [OpenMath.github.io](https://github.com/OpenMath/OpenMath.github.io) repository is cloned as a sibling to the [CDs](https://github.com/OpenMath/CDs) repository.
+To build the web site locally run `make install` in the top dir, assuming that the [OpenMath.github.io](https://github.com/OpenMath/OpenMath.github.io) repository is cloned as a sibling to the [CDs](https://github.com/OpenMath/CDs) repository.
 It only needs to be committed there.
-This wil probably be automated with travis in the near future.
+However normally this is not necessary, continuous integration via Travis CI will rebuild the HTML view of all files after any commit is pushed to GitHub, and commit the resulting files to the OpenMath (GitHub) website, or send an email on failure.

 # Contributing Content Dictionaries